Atharva-3000/t3-drive/README.md

 - [ ] Real HomePage

 ### 18-02-2025

+- [x] Add ownership to the uploaded files
-- [ ] Upload files to the right folder.
+- [x] Upload files to the right folder.
 - [ ] Delete files button.
 - [ ] Allow files other than images to be uploaded as well.